The Nantucket Invitational

 Where to Stay

-The White Elephant, The Wauwinet, and The Summer House offer the island's finest lodging.
+The White Elephant, The Wauwinet, The Beachside, and The Summer House offer the island's finest lodging.
 The Wade Cottages in 'Sconset are walking distance to the club.

 iii.